-ALLENTOWN, Pennsylvania — A man has been convicted of first-degree murder in the strangulation death of his girlfriend in eastern Pennsylvania last year.
+ALLENTOWN, Pennsylvania — An eastern Pennsylvania man has been sentenced to life in prison plus eight to 16 years in the strangulation death of his girlfriend last year.

-Prosecutors said Heath strangled the victim with a television cord in a fit of rage because she reneged on plans to go with him to a child custody hearing.
-Authorities said he then burned her body in a neighboring county and fled to North Carolina.
+Prosecutors said Heath strangled the victim with a television cord in a fit of rage because she reneged on plans to go with him to a child custody hearing, then burned her body in a neighboring county and fled to North Carolina.